 If however your child won’t eat fish at all or you find it difficult to get in the recommended 2-3 serves a week a good quality fish oil supplement is important.

-Fish oil supplements are helpful in kids with eczema, allergies (not seafood allergies!), asthma, A.D.H.D., autism and other conditions to ensure they are getting a therapeutic dose of E.P.A and D.H.A.
+Fish oil supplements are helpful for kids with eczema, allergies (not seafood allergies!), asthma, A.D.H.D., autism and other conditions to ensure they are getting a therapeutic dose of E.P.A and D.H.A.

 I have put together a free printable for you summarising the important things to know about fish intake and omega 3 for kids plus a Healthy fish taco recipe the kids will love!